gangwalgaurav/Instagram-Revised/README.md

 * [x] Advanced: Display each photo with the same style and proportions as the real Instagram (see screens below)
 * [x] Advanced: Display each user profile image using a RoundedImageView
 * [x] Advanced: Improve the user interface through styling and coloring
-* [x] Partially Done : Allow user to view all comments for an image within a separate screen or a dialog fragment
+* [x] Advanced: Allow user to view all comments for an image within a separate screen or a dialog fragment
+* [x] Advanced: Click on Like button will run an animation and increase/decrease the like count.
+* [x] Advanced: Click on Comment button will bring top 8 comments.
+* [x] Advanced: Click on More button will bring more options.
+* [x] Advanced: Click on Like button will run an animation and increase/decrease the like count.
+* [x] Advanced: Action bar updated to match the Action bar of Instagram app.

 Demo
 ####Demo: